How to take a train from Salzburg to Frankfurt

-One of the daily ultra-smart Railjet trains from Innsbruck on the beautiful route to far-western Austria, has had its journey extended into Germany, thereby providing a new direct rail journey from Innsbruck to Frankfurt (Main).
+Or there is daily Railjet sevicve - one of the trains from Innsbruck on the beautiful route to far-western Austria, has had its journey extended into central Germany.

 OBB is the national rail operator and its booking service offers journeys by express trains within Austria, as well as international journeys which don't involve making a connection outside of Austria.